 One of the objectives of INNOVACT is to promote a transfer of experience and knowledge from European Regions to Latin-American border areas about territorial cohesion through innovation-based approaches to regional development.

-INNOVACT identified 4 EU cross-border areas that are suitable and interested in participating in the platform for knowledge exchange and transfer of good practices on the specific thematic areas and value chains that are relevant to the Latin-American border areas.
+In 2018, INNOVACT identified 4 EU cross-border areas that are suitable and interested in participating in the platform for knowledge exchange and transfer of good practices on the specific thematic areas and value chains that are relevant to the Latin-American border areas.
 The selection process of the three EU cross-border areas was based on their territorial and economic features and existing good practices on (cross-border) projects or actions on innovation, the promotion of clusters and the development of SMEs that are thematically or conceptually in line with the thematic areas and value chain developments in the LATAM border areas identified by INNOVACT.

 The four EU-cross border areas selected for the Study Visit are: